Bohai Sea: Imperial era

 Throughout imperial Chinese history, the Bohai Sea held both strategic and economic importance.
-During the Tang Dynasty, it was a vital maritime link to the Bohai Kingdom (698–926)—an early medieval state founded by the Mohe people in what is now northeast China and parts of the Korean Peninsula.
+During the Tang Dynasty, it was a vital maritime link to the Bohai Kingdom (698–926)—an early medieval Mohe-Korean state in what is now northeast China and parts of the Korean Peninsula.
 Trade and diplomatic missions between China, Korea, and Japan often passed through the Bohai Sea, making it part of the broader East Asian maritime network.
 During the Liao (907–1125) and Jin (1115–1234) dynasties, which were established by the Khitan and Jurchen peoples respectively, control over the Bohai region was central to their northern dominance.
 These dynasties maintained fleets and fortified ports along the coast.

 In the Yuan Dynasty (1271–1368), the Bohai Sea gained greater attention as maritime commerce expanded under a more unified empire.
 Naval bases were established along the coast, and shipping routes were actively developed to support both military logistics and trade.
 The Ming (1368–1644) and Qing (1644–1912) dynasties continued to use the Bohai region for maritime patrols and defense, especially as threats from Japanese pirates (wokou) increased during the Ming era.
 At the same time, regional ports such as Yingkou and Dagu became important for domestic salt, grain, and fish trade.